tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ## Blocking automatic updates when using watchtower

-In some unusual cases you may want to prevent your website from updating it.
-In order to do so, you must change the client and server tag in `docker-compose.yml` for a specific version (by default the tag used is `latest` **even if it's undefined**).
+In some unusual cases you may want to prevent your website from updating.
+In order to do so, you must change the client and server tag in `docker-compose.yml` to a specific version (by default the tag used is `latest` **even if it's undefined**).
 For example:

 ```docker
 services: